 For cold lunches from home, students bring their own eating utensils.
 Liquids are to be in containers with leak-proof lids or covers.
 Students may not pour leftover soup, fruit, etc. down the sink or into the garbage.
 All leftovers must go home.
 For heating, food is to be in microwaveable containers.
-Parents are asked not to send food that needs to be warmed in a microwave for their Kindergarten or 1st grade student.
+Parents are asked not to send food that needs to be warmed in a microwave for their 4K - 1st grade students.